Hydrogeology: Hydrogeology in relation to other fields

-The mathematical relationships used to describe the flow of water through porous media are Darcy's law, the diffusion and Laplace equations, which have applications in many diverse fields.
-Steady groundwater flow (Laplace equation) has been simulated using electrical, elastic and heat conduction analogies.
+The mathematical relationships used to describe the flow of water through porous media are Darcy's law, the diffusion, and Laplace equations, which have applications in many diverse fields.
+Steady groundwater flow (Laplace equation) has been simulated using electrical, elastic, and heat conduction analogies.
 Transient groundwater flow is analogous to the diffusion of heat in a solid, therefore some solutions to hydrological problems have been adapted from heat transfer literature.

-Traditionally, the movement of groundwater has been studied separately from surface water, climatology, and even the chemical and microbiological aspects of hydrogeology (the processes are uncoupled).
-As the field of hydrogeology matures, the strong interactions between groundwater, surface water, water chemistry, soil moisture and even climate are becoming more clear.
+Traditionally, the movement of groundwater has been studied separately from surface water, climatology, and even the chemical and microbiological aspects of hydrogeology.
+As the field of hydrogeology has matured, the interactions between groundwater, surface water, water chemistry, soil moisture, and even climate have become clearer.

 California and Washington both require special certification of hydrogeologists to offer professional services to the public.
 Twenty-nine states require professional licensing for geologists to offer their services to the public, which often includes work within the domains of developing, managing, and/or remediating groundwater resources.

 For example: aquifer drawdown or overdrafting and the pumping of fossil water may be a contributing factor to sea-level rise.